Yaepiii/mw-explore/README.md

 - exploration_msgs : defines some service and action used in explore_k

-- explore_k : includes the node that contains the main exploration function
+- mw-exploration : includes the node that contains the main exploration function

 - polygon_layer : the self-defining costmap layer in order to limit exploration area